mrzrow/flappy-bird-like-game/README.md

 # flappy-bird-like-game

-It's just a simple game with mechanics like in FlappyBird
+It's a straightforward game with mechanics similar to Flappy Bird, created solely using PyGame and featuring custom-made textures.

-Made with PyGame only using self-made textures